-The Dundee Volunteering Fair took place on Wednesday 19th February 2014, 11am - 3pm in the Bonar Hall, Park Place, University of Dundee.
+The Dundee Volunteering Fair will take place on Thursday 5th February 2015, 11am - 3pm, Bonar Hall, Park Place.

 Aberlour – Scotland’s Children’s Charity